ejucovy/sven_OLD/README.txt

+It can be used with SVN or BZR backends.

-It requires `pysvn` which you will probably want to install system-wide[1].
+The SVN backend requires `pysvn` which you will probably want to install system-wide[1].

-Alternatively, you can use Sven with mercurial.
-This is highly experimental at present.
-Look at ./sven/hg-doctest.txt for details.
-Sven's hg interface is (mostly) the same as the svn interface.
+The BZR backend requires `bzrlib`.
+Currently only bzr 2.0+ is supported.

 Basic usage::